himotoyoshi/carray/guides/users/04_reduction_and_statistics.md

 v.wmean(w)    #  => 2.0     20.0 / (4 + 3 + 2 + 1)
 ```

-A natural use is a **frequency table**. `bincount` (see
-[Histograms](25_histograms.md)) counts how often each value `0, 1, 2, …` occurs:
-the *index* is the value and the entry is its count.
-The mean of the original
+A natural use is a frequency table.
+The mean of the original data is the
-data is then the weighted mean of the values by their counts — and `index` hands
-you the value axis directly:
+weighted mean of the values by their counts, and `index` hands you the value
+axis that `bincount` counted along:

 ```ruby
 data = CA_INT([1, 2, 2, 2, 0, 0, 0, 2, 1, 2, 0, 0, 0, 3, 2, 3, 2, 1, 0, 0, 0])